GHP2017/auxilia/README.md

 # spotify_dj
-A Server that runs on a Raspberry Pi enabling several users to enjoy a shared music experience.
+A server that runs on a Raspberry Pi enabling several users to enjoy a shared music experience.

-## Features We're Proud of
+## Features
+* Collaborative Playlist Building -- share your favorite songs with your friends, and discover their music tastes
+* Keep The Party Going -- when the queue drops low, songs that fit the mood are added to the playlist, so you don't have to glue yourself to your phone
+* User feedback -- Thumbs up/down to influence the flow of the queue
+* Physical volume and play/pause control

 ## Getting Started
 These instructions will walk you through the steps needed to begin the experience.

 ### Setup
+Let's connect speaker's Raspberry Pi to the same network as the users' devices.
+The Raspberry Pi will host the server running the spotify_dj web app, so you'll need to go to this address:
+*coming soon*

+### Deployment

-## FAQ's
+## FAQ

 ## Built With
 * [Flask](http://flask.pocoo.org/) - The web framework used